osLeonardo/second-brain/README.md

-# Hi there! 👋
+# Hi there! 👋 I'm Leonardo,
-### I'm Leonardo, a 22 years old Fullstack Developer based in Brazil.
+##### a 22 years old Fullstack Developer and Computer Science student based in Brazil.

-I work with TypeScript, Angular Material, C# and .Net 6 and 8, but also have some experience with Java, Python, React and Next.

-My main interests are:
- - 🏎️ Automotive world;
- - 🎮 Games (and game development);
- - 📸 Photography;
- - 🎵 Music;
- - 📚 Books.
+### 🛠 Skills
+- **Languages:** C#, TypeScript, JavaScript, Java, Python
+- **Frameworks/Libraries:** Angular Material, React, Next.js
+- **Backend:** .NET 6, .NET 8
+- **Other:** Entity Framework, amCharts, Unit Testing, Git

-### Connect with Me
+### 👨‍💻 More About Me
-Feel free to reach out to me if you have any questions or just want to chat!
+- **🏎️ Automotive Enthusiast:** My passion for cars goes beyond modern tech — I’m really into classic cars and racing, whether it’s on the track or in other forms of motorsport.
+The history, engineering, and speed behind them have always fascinated me.
+- **💻 Technology & Code:** I love solving problems with code, especially when it comes to fullstack development.
+Whether it's building dynamic user interfaces with Angular or developing robust APIs in .NET, I'm always looking for new ways to improve my skills.
+- **📸 Creative Side:** Outside of development, I enjoy photography, capturing unique perspectives of both everyday life and special moments.
+I’m also a big fan of reading 📚, always looking for books that inspire new ideas. 🎵 Music plays a big part in my life too, whether I’m listening to my favorite bands or discovering new sounds.

+### 🚀 Let's Collaborate
+I'm always looking to work on exciting projects or chat about the latest in tech, games, or cars.
+Feel free to reach out!

 - [LinkedIn](https://www.linkedin.com/in/os-leonardo)
 - [Linktree](https://linktr.ee/osleonardo)